 As Below So Above: A Vote for the Leaf

-With our feet firmly grounded in the fertile soil of the Wise Woman tradition, we want to make a case for the leaf of ginseng as an undervalued aspect of the whole plant’s medicine.
+With our feet firmly grounded in the fertile soil of the Wise Woman tradition, we want to make a case for the leaf of ginseng as an undervalued aspect of the whole plant’s sphere of beneficial compounds.
 Worshipping at the feet of the root of this ‘king (or queen) of the forest’ and ignoring the rest of the plant has done us no good.
 That said, what if there were more to ginseng than just its root?
 It turns out that there is.

 According to clinical research done by a group of scientists on the bioactive compounds and pharmacology of ginseng leaf and stem, “Extracts from ginseng root and leaf-stem have similar multifaceted pharmacological activities.”
 This covers all of the properties we know and love about ginseng - its energizing, longevity-promoting, healthy-blood-sugar-optimizing, optimal-weight-promoting, nutritive qualities.
 They are all present and accounted for in the ginseng leaf.
 What’s considered the active ingredient in ginseng, the magic bullet, the ginsenosides, are fully present and active in the leaf.
 All those delightful polysaccharides, antioxidants, flavonoids, volatile oils, peptides, and amino and fatty acids that we love about the root?
 You better believe they’re active in the leaf, too.

 Studies have shown that ginseng leaf extract improves learning and memory capabilities, preserves the cardiac and vascular systems, and exhibits anti-diabetes effects…just like the root.
-In one particular study, the leaf was shown to have significant hypoglycemic effects and prove extremely beneficial in the treatment of type 2 diabetes.
+In one particular study, the leaf was shown to have significant hypoglycemic effects and prove extremely beneficial in supporting of type 2 diabetes.

-If Sustainable Medicine Is Our Goal, Why Are We Devastating Our Ginseng Root?
+If Sustainability Is Our Goal, Why Are We Devastating Our Ginseng Root?